pcengines/apu2-documentation/docs/power_consumption.md

 ## Setup testing enviroment

-Measuring power consumption is possible thanks to the connection of RTE with the [INA219](https://download.kamami.pl/p564714-ina219.pdf) sensor.RTE is a tool which helps debugging and testing devices.The INA219 is a current shunt and power monitor.Connect RTE I2C header (J9) with INA219 I2C header to read from the sensor.
+Measuring power consumption is possible thanks to the connection of RTE with the [INA219](https://download.kamami.pl/p564714-ina219.pdf) sensor.RTE stands for Remote Testing Environment and it is a tool which helps debugging and testing devices.
+RTE could be replaced by another device with I2C header, but rest assured it works with RTE.
+The INA219 is a current shunt and power monitor.
+Connect RTE I2C header (J9) with INA219 I2C header to read from the sensor.

  RTE I2C header (J9)        | INA219 I2C header
 :--------------------------:|:---------------------------: